asiminah/asiminah.github.io/_projects/techwritingmath.md

 If you are interested in learning more about the purpose of a writing-intensive course, visit [this link](https://geoc.uconn.edu/writing-competency/).

+**Writing Center:** Personalized support is available for all your writing projects.
+Bring your questions, plans, or drafts to the center and talk them through with a fellow UConn student.
+You can make an appointment or drop in (see [here](https://writingcenter.uconn.edu) for hours and policies).
+We offer synchronous online sessions and asynchronous written feedback too.
+All services are free, and all are welcome.

 ### Class structure